-Ingress Protection (IP) RatingsWhat does IP stand for?
+Ingress Protection (IP) Ratings, IP Codes and Standards

-Liquid and/or solid particle ingress into electrical equipment may not only be harmful to the equipment, it may also be dangerous to the operator.
-Therefore when buying electrical equipment whether it be an electric motor, a light fiiting or an enclosure, it is essential to know what degree of ingress protection the item offers.
+If a liquid and/or solid particle enters into electrical equipment it may not only be harmful to the equipment, it may also be dangerous to the operator.
+The degree to which the electrical equipment prevents the entry, i.e. ingress, of liquids and solids is known as its ingress protection rating.
+Therefore when buying electrical equipment whether it be a motor, a transmitter, a switch, or a warning beacon it is essential to know what degree of ingress protection the item offers.

 So how is Ingress Protection quoted?